How to be a More Responsible Traveller

 Also, be conscious of signs that may ask you not to take photographs in a particular location – this can be common inside many churches or in places of religious significance.
 Not only can this be incredibly disrespectful, but it can also be seen as selfish as if you somehow feel you are entitled to the photographs nobody else is.

 Once you’ve returned from your time abroad, promote your positive experiences to friends and family by providing honest reviews of your trip.
 Engage others in stories about the local culture and your experiences, and share your photographs and other memories so that others, may too, have the desire to experience, no doubt, a new place that has stolen a piece of your heart.

-So, there you have it, guys — 10 tips for being a more responsible traveller!
-Of course, there are other ways, but these were some of the topics I personally felt very strongly about and wanted to share with you.
+So, there you have it — 10 tips for being a more responsible traveller!
+Of course, there are more ways, but these were some of the topics I personally felt very strongly about at the time of writing and wanted to share with you.
 I’d love to hear your thoughts on responsible travel – what are some things that you feel strongly about?
 Is there anything, in particular, that isn’t on this list that you would offer as advice?
 Let me know!

 Cheers and happy, responsible, travelling!

 PS.
 Click here to check out the UNWTO campaign/pledge for sustainable and ethical tourism.